 Besides it being the busiest shopping season of the year, there’s plenty of reason to get excited about the upcoming holidays.
 We’re talking about more than what’s in your stocking!
-Major updates and new features in local search are giving multi-location brands not only greater insight into their local consumers, but a myriad ways to engage and delight them at various points in their purchasing journeys.
+Major updates and new features in local search are giving multi-location brands not only greater insight into online consumer engagement, but a myriad ways to delight them at various points in their purchasing journeys.

 Already, digital interactions influence 56 cents of every dollar spent in brick-and-mortar stores (Deloitte).
 But your online work is never done; in fact, 60% of consumers use their mobile phones to look for product and pricing information even while they’re already in a store.